atomx1100/cyberpedia/xrd.md

 * need to understand the role of the width of the pixel of the detector
 * what happens when you change the size of optics?
 * what does the x-rays are diffracted from in xrd? (the planes, the unit cell?)
+* how is refraction taken into account for xrd? (see chap.
+6 in nielsen)

 * what causes peak broadening?
 * what peaks associated with the planes that are measured must have to do with the penetration depth and the transmission/reflectivity
+* why does the Soller slit improves the beam shape?, whats the difference between using a SS and no SS

 * understand the relation between xrd, planes of the crystal and unit cell